ulinguist/arab-college-corpus/README.md

 The `metadata.tsv` file contains detailed information about essays, such as ID, student ID, student's level, etc. You can use the metadata file with the `pandas` library, as shown in the Examples section.

-The metadata consists of 957 rows and 5 columns, namely: *Essay ID*, *Student ID*, *Level*, *Prompt*, *Date*.
+The metadata consists of 957 rows and 5 columns, namely: **Essay ID**, **Student ID**, **Level**, **Prompt**, **Date**.

-The *ID* column contains identification numbers of each essay.
+The **ID** column contains identification numbers of each essay.
 ID is equal to the name of the file in the "text" folder.
 Data type is integer.

-The *Level* column contains codes of nine education levels.
+The **Level** column contains codes of nine education levels.
 See the following list for the meaning of each code:

-- HS-9: high school students, 9th grade
+- `HS-9` high school students, 9th grade
-- HS-10: high school students, 10th grade
+- `HS-10`: high school students, 10th grade
-- HS-11: high school students, 11th grade
+- `HS-11`: high school students, 11th grade
-- HS-12: high school students, 12th grade
+- `HS-12`: high school students, 12th grade
-- BA-0: students to be admitted for a BA programme at the Arab Academic College of Education
+- `BA-0`: students to be admitted for a BA programme at the Arab Academic College of Education
-- BA-1: BA programme students, first year
+- `BA-1`: BA programme students, first year
-- BA-2: BA programme students, second year
+- `BA-2`: BA programme students, second year
-- BA-3: BA programme students, third year
+- `BA-3`: BA programme students, third year
-- MA-1: MA programme students, first year
+- `MA-1`: MA programme students, first year